The Kernel Method for Electrical Resistance Tomography: UCP and Kernel Method

 \section{UCP and Kernel Method}

-The starting point for the proposed method, hereafter named as Kernel Method (KM), is inspired by physical arguments.
+The starting point for the proposed method, hereafter referred to as the Kernel Method (KM), is inspired by physical arguments.

-Let us consider two different configurations: the actual one in the presence of the anomalies, described by the electrical conductivity $\sigma_D$, and a second configuration with the background electrical conductivity $\sigma_{bg}$ in the whole domain ($D=\emptyset$).
-The second configuration is termed as the \emph{reference configuration}.
+Consider two different configurations: the actual one in the presence of the anomalies, described by the electrical conductivity $\sigma_D$, and a second configuration with electrical conductivity $\sigma_{\varnothing}$, i.e. $D=\varnothing$.
+The second configuration is termed the \emph{reference configuration}.

 The Kernel Method is based on the following ideas.
-First, if, for a proper boundary data $g$ the electrical current density, in both the actual and the reference configuration, does not flow through the anomalous region $D$, then the voltage measurements on the boundary are the same, i.e. $\Lambda_D g=\Lambda_{bg}g$.
-Second, if there exists a boundary data $g$ giving the same boundary scalar potential with and without the anomaly, i.e. such that $\Lambda_Dg=\Lambda_{bg}g$, then the corresponding electric current density for the reference configuration vanishes in $D$, as proved in the following results.
+First, if, for a proper Neumann boundary condition $g$, the electrical current density in $\Omega$, both in the actual and reference configurations, does not flow through the anomalous region $D$, then the voltage measurements on the boundary are the same, i.e., $\Lambda_D g=\Lambda_{\varnothing}g$.
+Second, if there exists a boundary data $g$ that gives the same boundary scalar potential with and without the anomaly, i.e. such that $\Lambda_Dg=\Lambda_{\varnothing}g$, then the corresponding electric current density for the reference configuration vanishes in $D$, as proved in the following results.